 - Incredible hiking location

-Marysville was only meant to be a quick pit stop for the bathroom and food but I happened to see a sign for Steavenson Falls (Steavenson Falls National Features and Scenice Reserve) and I couldn’t help myself.
-A short flat walk from the carpark lead down to the viewing platform below the gorgeous and powerful falls of the Steavenson River.
-A must see if you’re heading through Marysville.
+Marysville was only meant to be a quick pit stop for the bathroom and food but I happened to see a sign for Steavenson Falls (Steavenson Falls National Features and Scenic Reserve) and I couldn’t help myself.
+A short flat walk from the carpark leads down to the viewing platform below the gorgeous and powerful falls of the Steavenson River.
+A must-see if you’re heading through Marysville.

 The journey continued onwards again through the lush green Victorian countryside all the way to the overnight stop in Mansfield.
 This provided a great opportunity to offload some of the junk from the back seat and fuel up (both petrol and food) for the drive and walk up to the summit of Mount Buller to catch the sunset.

 Golden hour arrived, driving with the sight of the sun in the rear view mirror slowly getting lower and the flowing Delatite River on the left as the climb to the summit began.
 The half-hour drive provided frightening yet jaw-dropping views of the Alpine Region.

 Greeting me upon arrival at Mount Buller Village was the pleasantly surprising snow from the previous days’ weather.
 Even after checking the snow forecast with minimal expected over the week, it was a welcome sight and certainly put a smile on my face.
 With light slowly fading, the initial plans of completing the Summit Nature Walk were abandoned and the decision to head straight to the summit was made.